 Thank you for your interest in joining our team at UIC!
 We encourage you to learn more about our position(s), department, and campus community to discover if UIC is the best fit for you to call home!
 Go Flames!

 At this time, the Assistant Resident Director (ARD) position is not available for new applicants.
-Please check back in early 2019 for the academic year 2019-2020 ARD position.
+Please continue to check back for the academic year 2019-2020 ARD position.

 Domestic Partners Policy

 For those employees who live on campus, accommodations will be made for partners in the same manner currently afforded a spouse.
 Any dependents of either partner will be recognized by Campus Housing in the same manner as the current practice for married couples.
 The University offers a Domestic Partners benefit program as well, including health insurance.

 Residence Life Staff may keep a pet that meets the following criteria:

 - Must weigh less than 45 lbs.